HIV Awareness Training – Schools & Colleges in Cornwall

 We are flexible in our approach to session delivery; we have delivered the training to groups ranging from individual classes to whole-school assemblies, from single lessons to five consecutive sessions in a day.
 We are more than happy to discuss your school’s or college’s needs.
-From September we will be able to offer these by Microsoft Teams, or with COVID-19 safety precautions in place.
+Currently, we offer these by Microsoft Teams, or face-to-face with COVID-19 safety precautions in place.

 - A general overview of students’ understanding of what HIV and AIDS are

 - The specific definitions of HIV and AIDS

 - Information about viruses, the immune system, and how treatment for HIV works

 - Some facts and figures about its prevalence in the world / UK / Cornwall

 - Some information on the importance of safer sex including some statistics on STIs and young people